Uniforms, ranks, rank badges and special insignias of foreign volunteers and formations of the Waffen-SS during the Second World War.

-Uniforms of the Waffen-SSThe pre-war uniform of the SS was black, but already in 1935 a grey uniform for official use began to appear.
+The prewar uniform of the SS was black, but already in 1935 a gray uniform for official use began to appear.

 On the right collar piece they wore a unit symbol (either SS rune or a skull), while on the left sleeve cuff they had a narrow black ribbon with silver edges embroidered with the name of the unit, formation or decoration.

-Another distinctive feature of the Waffen-SS uniform was the wearing of a field blouse open at the neck with a brown (later field-grey) shirt and black tie.
+Another distinctive feature of the Waffen-SS uniform was the wearing of a field blouse open at the neck with a brown (later field-gray) shirt and black tie.

 After initial difficulties in producing sufficient quantities of camouflage clothing, covers for helmets and shirts with camouflage patterns were issued in limited quantities (see photo at the top).